Jiao Province Campaign: Battle of Jiuzhen

 Hearing the disastrous defeat at Jiaozhi, Wang Su and other Jin generals planned to abandon Jiao and flee back to Nanzhong.
 However, along the way, they were all captured by Tao Huang's general, Wei Pu (衛濮).
 The Jin Officer of Merit, Li Zuo (李祚) and Commandant, Shao Yin (邵胤), led their troops to defend Jiuzhen.
 Li Zuo's uncle, Li Huang (黎晃), who was a Wu general, advised him to surrender, but he refused.
 Tao Huang led his army to capture Jiuzhen, and after facing stiff resistance, he eventually captured the commandery.
-Not long after, Rinan and the other counties under Wei surrendered, and Jiao province was back under Wu's control.
+Not long after, Rinan and the other counties under Jin surrendered, and Jiao province was back under Wu's control.

 Aftermath

 Sun Hao declared a general amnesty and divided Jiaozhi into Xinchang Commandery (新昌郡; around present-day Northern Vietnam) and new Jiaozhi to consolidate his control over Jiao.
 The Wu army soon clashed with the Fuyan people, but Wu pacified them and set up Wuping Commandery (武平郡; around present-day Northern Vietnam) in their territory.
 Tao Huang remained the Inspector of Jiao, and during his tenure, he formed Jiude Commandery (九德郡; around present-day North Central Coast, Vietnam) and introduced more than thirty counties in Jiuzhen.
 Tao Huang was lauded by the people of Jiao as a benevolent administrator, and no rebellion occurred in the province for the remainder of Wu's existence.
-On the other hand, Lâm Ấp and Funan resumed their hostilies towards Wu, and Tao Huang would often clash with Lâm Ấp's forces for the next ten years.

 Wu's victory in Jiao was one of their few major victories against Jin along with the Battle of Xiling in 272.
 Yet, despite reclaiming the province, they were unable to turn the tide of the war, and just ten years later, Jin would conquer Wu in 280, ending the Three Kingdoms period.